itsdax/RSPeer-Webwalker/README.md

 ```

 #### Adding Custom Stopping Conditions/Passive Actions
+This condition will be checked in between walks and idle actions.
 ```java
 daxWalker.walkTo(new Position(3145, 9914, 0), () -> {
     if (Players.getLocal().getHealthPercent() < 20) {